scotthcollins/X_Cleaner/x-delete-posts/README.md

 Before running the script, ensure you have the following:

 - Python 3.x installed on your machine.
-- A Twitter Developer account and a project set up to obtain your API keys.
+- An X Developer account and a project set up to obtain your API keys.

 ## Setup Instructions